 By Stephan Wehr, Vice President – Technical Services at The Delphi Group

-Stephan Wehr is the Vice President – Technical Services at The Delphi Group’s Ottawa office.
-To find out more about his work in Kazakhstan and/or GHG reporting, verification and accreditation, please contact him at firstname.lastname@example.org
+Stephan Wehr is the Vice President – Technical Services at The Delphi Group.
+To find out more about his experience at the NACW conference and/or about Delphi’s GHG reporting, verification and accreditation services, please contact him at firstname.lastname@example.org.